 Thomas Penson De Quincey (1785–1859) was an English essayist, best known for his "Confessions of an English Opium-Eater" (1821).

-Our copy may be unique, as it remains In its original 'paper over board' publisher's binding, with gilt page tops (implying an intention to re-bind in something rather more expensive, such as morocco or calf).
+Our copy may be unique, as it remains In its original 'paper over board' publisher's binding, given by some booksellers as being "Full Parchment", with gilt page tops (implying an intention to re-bind in something rather more expensive, such as morocco or calf).
 Such binding were becoming less common by 1885, as cloth had been in use for some 50 or 60 years as a preferred material, so this is a remarkable survivor.
 The covers were originally cream, with the publisher's device printed at the bottom of the front cover, the title in red lettering above, and on the spine, and the editor's details also on the spine in black letters.
 The publisher's name was in red letters at the foot of the spine, now almost invisible.
 The whole exterior is extremely grubby with age, but remarkably unworn, with only minor damage to the edges and corners, and one very small wormhole near the top of the back cover, penetrating into the final 2 or 3 pages.
 Inside, the rough-cut pages are generally clean and clear, the sewn binding is firm, and there is only slight browning to the endpapers.
 The front fep bears a neat ink-written (undated) gift inscription.
 The back paste-down has a 'Burn & Co' binder's label.